 Other research projects in the works include researching interactions across the North Sea, Nordic polar explorers and a larger work on travelogues written by Swedes traveling in Russia.

 In his spare time Glenn enjoys singing, photography, traveling, home improvement, gardening, and watching movies.
-Over the past few years, Glenn has also served as a Study Leader for Smithsonian Journeys (a travel program connected to the Smithsonian Institute) on tours through Scandinavia, around the Baltic Sea Region, and upcoming cruises of the North Sea.
+Over the past few years, Glenn has also served as a Study Leader for Smithsonian Journeys (a travel program connected to the Smithsonian Institute) on tours through Scandinavia, around the Baltic Sea Region, and the North Sea.